mongodb-developer/location-tracking/Readme.md

 # Real-time Delivery Service Using MongoDB Change Streams
 The project demonstrates the use of MongoDB Change Streams in a real-time location tracking application.
 The application is a local package delivery service similar to Uber.
+Check out the entire article on the [MongoDB Developer Center](https://www.mongodb.com/developer/languages/javascript/real-time-tracking-change-streams-socketio/)

 ## Project Description
 The Real-time Delivery Service application allows customers to track their package deliveries in real-time.
 The application utilizes MongoDB Change Streams to listen for document updates like location and shipment status and uses Socket.io to broadcast them to the connected clients.